Types of research degrees

 - Doctor of Science (DSc).

-Applicants for a higher doctorate at Deakin must be a:
+Applicants for a higher doctorate at Deakin must be one of the following:

 - Deakin graduate